Zebon Copse Residents’ Association

 Annual General Meeting

-Lastly, the ZCRA AGM, open to all members (join at the door), is held in February/March each year to approve the accounts and to guide the committee on topics of concern or interest to members.
+Lastly, the ZCRA AGM, open to all members (join at the door), is held around Easter each year to approve the accounts and to guide the committee on topics of concern or interest to members.
+We invite local Councillors to give updates/answer questions and often invite a speaker to address a topic of interest.

 Chris Hall